heia-fr/devops-website/docs/lecture/devsecops/exercises-pipeline-tools.md

 Fork this repo in your group and use it to play around.

+> No delivery is expected for this question.

 ## Question 2 - Analyze the existing pipeline and improve it

 The existing pipeline launches some unit tests and executes also a coverage analysis of the tests.
 The result of the coverage test can be found in the pages section of the repository.